Wonderfall/docker-rtorrent-flood/README.md

 - **PKG_CONFIG_PATH** : `/usr/local/lib/pkgconfig` (don't touch)

 ### Note
-Run this container with tty mode enabled.
+- Run this container with tty mode enabled.
 In your `docker-compose.yml`, add `tty: true`.
 If you don't do this, [rtorrent will use 100% of CPU](https://github.com/Wonderfall/dockerfiles/issues/156).
+- Connect Flood UI to rTorrent through `Unix socket`.
+Enter `/tmp/rtorrent.sock` as rTorrent Socket.

 #### Ports
 - **49184** (bind it).